 For instance, when describing your biggest commitment, don't just say it's meaningful; show it through the actions you've taken to support it and the impact it has had on your life.
 Similarly, when discussing a meaningful community, illustrate its importance by sharing specific anecdotes or moments that highlight the connections and experiences you've shared within it.

 When tackling a significant challenge, provide concrete examples of the obstacles you faced and the strategies you employed to overcome them.
 By immersing the reader in your narrative and allowing them to experience your journey through your eyes, you make your essay more compelling and memorable, leaving a lasting impression on the reader.

 Choose Your Theme Wisely & Connect With the School

 If you choose to speak about a single story or experience, make sure that it has the span to encompass broader themes.
-The themes should relate to ideas or values that you possess to provide the admissions committee with a clearer insight into who you are and what you bring to the table.
+The themes should relate to your ideas or values to provide the admissions committee with a clearer insight into who you are and what you bring to the table.

 The Yale MBA essay is a way for the admissions committee to gauge your values and motivations.
 But, if you can align some of your values and motivations with those held by the school, it will frame you as the ideal candidate.
 Since the admissions committee is more focused on the sorts of behaviors that presuppose the commitment you’ve chosen to speak about, it will be well worth your time to do some background research into the kinds of behavior that are valued at Yale SOM.

-Once you know more about the school’s values, goals, and missions, it will be much easier to figure out what Yale SOM is looking for when piecing together their next cohort.
+Once you know more about the school’s values, goals, and missions, it will be much easier to figure out what Yale SOM is looking for when piecing together its next cohort.

 Prove that You’re a Leader